Briankipkemboi78/alx-backend-python/README.md

 floor(3.14) returns 3, which is a <class 'int'>
 Repo:

-GitHub repository: alx-backend-python
-Directory: 0x00-python_variable_annotations
-File: 2-floor.py

-3. Basic annotations - to string
+# 3. Basic annotations - to string
 mandatory
 Write a type-annotated function to_str that takes a float n as argument and returns the string representation of the float.